Property For Sale

-Windows, Siding, and Cinder Block Sheathing Are in Process
+Windows, Siding, and Foundation Repairs Are in Process

 Work on the exterior of King Solomon's Lodge #1 is continuing at a brisk pace throughout the Covid-19 crisis.
 Restored windows are in their final phases.
 This week we're starting on the cinder block sheathing.